How Do You Protect Your App Idea? A Guide to Software as Intellectual Property

 Patents

+Now, what makes a patent different than a copyright when deciding how to protect your app idea?
 Once you have an invention, you can then look into a patent.
 A patent grants a set of exclusive rights to an inventor or assignee for a limited period of time in exchange for providing a detailed disclosure of the invention to the public.

 The two different types of patents are a utility patent and a design patent.
 A utility patent is for anyone who invents a useful process, machine, item that is manufactured, or a new and useful improvement for one of those previously mentioned things.
 If your invention has a unique visual appearance then you can consider a design patent.

 To be eligible for patent protection for your software, your invention needs to meet several criteria like being useful, novel, and non-obvious.
 The explanations of the criteria for a patent application are complex and complicated.
-We recommend that you contact an intellectual property specialist who is familiar with both technical and legal matters if you believe a patent makes sense for your invention.
+We recommend that you contact an intellectual property specialist who is familiar with both technical and legal matters if you believe a patent makes sense for your software.

 Trade Secrets